Zuruuh/blog/content/wsl-dev-env-for-windows-desktop-apps.md

 web technologies so if I can avoid learning a new language strictly for this then it's for the better.

-So, first of all, I initally thought C# could be a great choice because I wanted my app to feel native.
+So, first of all, I initially thought C# could be a great choice because I wanted my app to feel native.
 After checking quickly the getting started and all the crap you need to install to get a hello world, I immediately changed my mind and went back to my web slop 😬.
 C# would definitely be the "correct" choice here but I am confident I can get away with one of the other two options with a native-ish feel while still having good performances and keeping a relatively small bundle size (insert electron-bloat related pun)